SAINT MALO and LA LATTE FORTRESS

 Night in Quimper area

-PONT AVEN and VANNES GULF and RENNES
+PONT AVEN and CARNAC MEGALITHS and VANNES GULF OF LE MORBIHAN

 In Paris when the art schools and workshops closed for summer the artists started to leave the city, this how Robert Wylie went to Pont-Aven and settled around 1865.
 The American painter Henry Bacon had visited Pont-Aven in 1864 and recommended it to Wylie.